sutta » dn » Dīgha Nikāya 18

 Ayaṁ kho panāpi ahosi rājā māgadho seniyo bimbisāro dhammiko dhammarājā hito brāhmaṇagahapatikānaṁ negamānañceva jānapadānañca.

-That King Seniya Bimbisāra of Magadha was a just and principled king who benefited the brahmins and householders of town and country.
+That King Seniya Bimbisāra of Magadha was a just and principled king who benefited the brahmins and householders, and people of town and country.

 Apissudaṁ manussā kittayamānarūpā viharanti: